Who We Are

 4) Proposed legislation would bar state legislatures and courts from protecting the water rights of farmers and ranchers and other traditional users.

-National Farmers Organization opposes eminent domain power being utilized by any entity without adequate compensation for both landowners and tenants.
+National Farmers Organization opposes eminent domain power being utilized by any entity without adequate compensation, both short term and long term, for both the landowner and the tenants as appropriate.

 Taxation: Estate and Income

-The National Farmers Organization continues its support of the increased estate tax exemption ($11.58 million per person in 2020), the step-up basis for inherited assets and the transferability of unused exemption to a surviving spouse.
-However this provision will also fall back to 2017 levels after 2025.
-We support making this exemption level permanent (with its continuing cost of living annual adjustments).
-Additionally we understand the new formula for determining cost of living (C-CPI-U) results in lower annual adjustments than the formula previously used.
-We request our elected officials to prescribe a formula that accurately reflects the increase in values of farm assets for farm estates.
+The National Farmers Organization continues its support of the increased estate tax exemption and in particular the step-up basis for inherited assets and the transferability of unused exemption to a surviving spouse.
+These provisions enhance the ability to transfer operational family farms between generations.
+We support making this exemption level, with its continuing cost of living annual adjustments, permanent.

 The National Farmers Organization also continues to acknowledge the effect that changes in Federal tax law has on many states’ tax laws.
 We therefore continue to urge state legislators to study the effects of those changes and to enact changes necessary to avoid the unintended consequences of additional state tax burdens to the family farms in their states.